fluxcd/flux/internal_docs/releasing.md

     If this is _not_ the first release on this branch, you will need to either merge master, or cherry-pick commits from master, to get the things you want in the release.

-4. Put an entry into the changelog
+4. Put an entry into the `CHANGELOG.md`

-    For the Flux daemon, it's `CHANGELOG.md`; for the Helm operator, it's `CHANGELOG-helmop.md`.
-Follow the format established, and commit your change.

     If you cherry-picked commits, remember to only mention those changes.